 - Take a look at your debt payments, such as a mortgage, car loans, credit cards, and student loans.
 Don’t forget to include your everyday expenses.
 Consider everything your salary pays for, and for how many years you would want life insurance to enable a beneficiary to be able to cover these expenses, such that they can continue to enjoy the life that they have now.

 - Review your assets and expected benefits from 403(b)/401(k)s, Individual IRAs, other such financial investments, pension survivor benefits, and existing life insurance benefits.

 Don’t worry — this doesn’t have to be complicated.

 You can determine your life insurance needs by using the Life Insurance Calculator on the CPG website.
 Once you have a good sense of how much coverage you’ll want, you can begin to determine which type of policy would best meet your needs.
 Some policies allow you to cover temporary needs and are in place for a set time frame, while other policies can be in place for your lifetime.
 You can find policies with flexible premiums, investment opportunities, cash value accumulation, and/or a combination of the above.

 You can find information about different life insurance products and providers on the National Association of Insurance Commissioners website.
 Before you buy, you may want to check with your state insurance commissioner that the agent and company are in good standing.
 Also, check with your employer to see if they provide you with any coverage.

-You can also contact the Church Pension Group’s licensed life and retirement specialists at (888) 735-7114, Monday — Friday, 8:30AM — 8:00PM ET (excluding holidays), to schedule a complimentary discussion.
+You can also contact the Church Pension Group’s financial education specialists at (888) 735-7114, Monday — Friday, 8:30AM — 8:00PM ET (excluding holidays), to schedule a complimentary discussion.
 They can help you think through your life insurance needs.